onlyhavecans/squirrels.wtf/content/posts/Fun with Git, Jenkins & Nagios.md

 ## Preface

 One thing I have been addicted to since I learned it was source control.
-I don't understand how some developers work without it... and I **really** don't understand how any syadmins live without it.
+I don't understand how some developers work without it… and I **really** don't understand how any syadmins live without it.
 I have actually found it _more_ useful as a sysadmin as a programmer, but only because at my day job I have used it in most of our major configs.
 Putting our 400+ file bind setup in subversion and using hooks to test and deploy our changes was not only a massive time saver but tail saver as well.

 Another system that gets plenty of additions or tweaks is our [Nagios](http://www.nagios.org/) configuration.
 Server gets deployed?
 Nagios.
 New services?
 Nagios.
 Something gets moved?
 Nagios.
 The list goes on.